denniskempin/roadwarrior/README.md

 # RoadWarrior

+## Deprecated

+This was written at a time when using IDEs via SSH wasn't really a thing.
+The project is archived now.

 ### Handy little tool to work remotely on large code bases.

 RoadWarrior wraps around rsync and provides an easy workflow to check out multiple folders from a remote server, then watch those checked out folders for changes and sync them back.